zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

    <img width="160" alt="image" src="https://github.com/user-attachments/assets/21ee8307-0c6d-4e8e-965d-cfd729edfe4c" />

 ### :keyboard: Activity: Test out Copilot Agent mode! 🧑‍🚀

+Let's experiment with some more open-ended requests that will add more functionality to our web application.
+Remember, AI assistants often produce different results, even if the same prompt is provided.
+If you don't get the desired results, you can try other models or provided followup feedback to refine the results.

+1. Ensure you using **both** the insiders version of VS Code and the pre-release version of the GitHub Copilot extension.

 1. Open the **Copilot** side panel and use the dropdown menu to switch to **Agent** mode.

    <img width="250" alt="image" src="https://github.com/user-attachments/assets/36f46929-11dc-4464-b5bf-1b194a9dafea" />